 “After the General Shareholders’ Meeting has been called, any shareholder may obtain from the Company the documents that will be submitted for approval at the meeting, immediately and free-of-charge, as well as the management report and the auditors’ report, if pertinent.
 This right shall be included in the notice for the meeting”.

-(a) The notice of the meeting;
+a) The notice of call.

 “All General Shareholders’ Meetings shall be called within the time periods and in the manner set forth in the Law, the Bylaws and the General Shareholders’ Meeting Regulation.